 It would be nice if we could.
 Unfortunately, the Celtics find themselves in no position to do so.
 Between today and the 2015 NBA trade deadline, Rondo must go, and here’s why.

 It appears we can wave farewell to any hopes of Kevin Love landing in Boston.
-According to numerous reports, the Cavaliers are now not only the frontrunners for Love, but that a deal that would bring him to Cleveland is all but done.
+According to numerous reports, the Cavaliers are not only the frontrunners for Love, but a deal that would send him to Cleveland is all but done.
 If that isn’t convincing enough for you, our own Ben Rohrbach has thrown in the towel himself, declaring Love will never be traded to the Celtics.

 Ainge is stockpiling assets, and doing a phenomenal job of it.
-Most have assumed the idea is that these assets be traded for talent (ideally to pair next to Rondo).
+Most have assumed the idea is that these assets will be traded for talent (ideally to pair next to Rondo).
 They may have to come to the realization that the assets will be used to select and develop talent.

-Which leaves them with Rondo, and frankly, he just doesn’t fit with what they are left with.
+Which leaves them with Rondo, and, frankly, he just doesn’t fit with what they are left with.

 Everyone has their own theory as to how to handle Rondo’s situation.
 There are two questions worth asking yourself to come to an answer.
 Does Rondo fit with the current core?
 Are you prepared to let Rondo walk?

 Rondo is not the ideal player to have on the Celtics during an effort to develop guys like Jared Sullinger, Kelly Olynyk, Marcus Smart and James Young.
 That doesn’t mean he has to leave for nothing, though.
 Ainge might as well collect a return on Rondo, a return that likely would add to the young players and picks already in Boston’s possession.
 A return that would help build the team in the direction it’s currently trending toward — the future.